Nov 24, 2009

 “Monterey County, one of the most bicycling friendly places in America!”

 Those words are not being spoken of by everyone yet, even though many people do already enjoy the fun and convenience of bicycling here.
-With a 29-mile coastal bikeway, plenty of mountain bike trails in rural locations, natural beauty everywhere, and year-round mild weather, we have a head start on earning that title.
+With an 18-mile coastal trail, plenty of mountain bike trails in rural locations, natural beauty everywhere, and year-round mild weather, we have a head start on earning that title.
+There are lots of places to bike all over the county!

 Sure, there’s room for improvement in our cycling infrastructure.
-Meanwhile, cycling here is already wonderful.
-And by putting out a unique welcome mat to cyclists, the charter participants in HER Helmet Thursdays just made cycling in Monterey County even better!
+Meanwhile, biking in Monterey County is already wonderful.
+And by putting out a unique welcome mat to cyclists, the participants in HER Helmet Thursdays make it even better!
+[3/23/12 update: Monterey County is the first in America to offer a discounts-for-bicyclists program!
+Learn more at Goals and Overview of HER Helmet Thursdays.]

 The leaders of businesses and organizations participating in this project recognize that their decision, combined with that of others, makes a significant difference in creating a more bike friendly culture, for both locals and tourists.

-As more people bicycle—with many also using the bike-and-ride options, and walking more, too —they will have a new, up-close and personal experience of our communities.
+As more people bicycle—with many using bike-and-ride options, too —they will have a new, up-close and personal experience of our communities.
 And although most will still use motor vehicles, as needed, traffic will lessen in typically congested areas.
 That’s another positive result of more bicycling, and it benefits not just the cyclists (who don’t have to search for parking or wait in traffic), it also improves the situation for those who do need to use their vehicles.

 By their statement of support for bicycling here, every business or organization who participates in HER Helmet Thursdays is helping.
 That is true no matter their location, and no matter how many cyclists bike to their establishment.
 They are part of the big picture, a new way to look at–and experience–Monterey County.